 If the flow control minimum requirement is triggered, follow the steps presented below to select the appropriate flow control BMPs for a given project.
-All projects shall use On-site BMPs to the maximum extent feasible to meet Flow Control Minimum Requirements per SMC 22.805.080.B.
+All projects shall use On-site BMPs (refer to Volume 1 Section 5.2.2) or other infiltration BMPs (refer to Volume 3 Section 5.4) to the maximum extent feasible to meet Flow Control Minimum Requirements per SMC 22.805.080.B.
 In addition, On-site Stormwater Management and Water Quality Treatment Requirements may apply (refer to Sections 3.3 and 3.5).
 The City has also prepared a spreadsheet tool (Pre-Sized Flow Control Calculator) to help users document and implement the flow control BMP selection process for small sites (<10,000 square feet of new and replaced hard surface area).
 Refer to SDCI's Stormwater Code web page to download the latest version of the spreadsheet tool: www.seattle.gov/sdci/codes/codes-we-enforce-(a-z)/stormwater-code.